disa-lab/SynLogPlus/README.md

 python Drain_run.py -full       # For Loghub-2.0 datasets
 ```

+### Running semantic-based log parsers

+Since these techniques are different from other syntax-based parsers and also
+from each other, we seperate their environments from other log parsers.
+Please
+refer to the individual README files for UniParser, LogPPT, and LLMParser.

 ### Running SynLog+

 Replace `Drain` with other syntax-based log parsers for it to be considered as